HazemMedhat/Traveling-Sales-Man-using-PSO-Algorithm/README.md

 4. Push to the branch: `git push origin feature-branch`
 5. Submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-A huge thanks to my amazing team for their dedication and hard work on this project.
-Your collaboration and expertise made this possible!
+A huge thanks to our amazing team for their dedication and hard work on this project.

----

-Feel free to customize this README to better fit your project and team specifics.
+Hazem Medhat
+Mohamed Ashraf
+Jana Raafat
+Mariam Mohamed